anoban/huffman/README.md

-Significant portion of the code is improvised from `Mastering Algorithms with C` (1999) Kyle Loudon.
+Significant portion of the code is improvised from `Mastering Algorithms with C (1999) Kyle Loudon`.